craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Inventory Management.md

 #### Containers
-Containers are a particularly useful type of Equipment for an Adventurer, in that they store.
-Containers are considered Equipment and must be stored in a character's Inventory Slots while it is on their person, but nonetheless allow a character to bend the "one item to slot" rule in their favor.
+Containers are considered Equipment and must be stored in a character's Inventory Slots while it is on their person, but allow a character to bend the "one item to slot" rule in their favor.